surajjayraman/node-rest-api/README.md

 # Build a Node.js, Express, & PostgreSQL REST API

-A REST API from scracth in Node.js using the Express framework and Postgres database.
+A REST API from scratch in Node.js using the Express framework and Postgres database.

 ## GOALS